drakshi/Bookee-assignment/README.md

 - Disable booking for overlapping shifts
 - Disable canceling shifts that have already started
 - Responsive design for various screen sizes

+## Practices

+- Made use of core components where props can be passed and customized
+- Made use of axios for posting and fetching
+- Used contsants more than raw strings
+- Used utils.js file for all the important functions or methods that can be used at various places in the code.

 ## Frontend Tech Stack